mlbvn/ml-yearning-vi/chapters/all_chapters.md

 ------------------
 > # 37.
 How to decide whether to use all your data

-# 37. Làm sao để quyết định có nên sử dụng toàn bộ dữ liệu của bạn hay không?
+# 37. Làm sao để quyết định có nên sử dụng toàn bộ dữ liệu?

 > Suppose your cat detector’s training set includes 10,000 user-uploaded images.
 This data comes from the same distribution as a separate dev/test set, and represents the distribution you care about doing well on.
 You also have an additional 20,000 images downloaded from the internet.
 Should you provide all 20,000+10,000=30,000 images to your learning algorithm as its training set, or discard the 20,000 internet images for fear of it biasing your learning algorithm?